ldw200012/YOLOV5_DuckieBot/README.md

        >> print('Setup complete.
 Using torch %s %s' % (torch.__version__, torch.cuda.get_device_properties(0) if torch.cuda.is_available() else 'CPU'))
       <br>

       v.
-Copy and paste the Terminal link from your Roboflow dataset.
+In '/content' folder, copy and paste the Terminal link from your Roboflow dataset.

       (If you see a question "replace data.yaml? [y]es, [n]o, [A]ll, [r]ename:", enter A for all)

-       $ cd Duckietown_YOLOv5/content
        $ curl -L "https://..." > roboflow.zip; unzip roboflow.zip; rm roboflow.zip
        $ cat data.yaml
       <br>